 - No client references or reviews

 A lack of reviews or testimonials is a major red flag.
-A legitimate loan broker should be able to provide reviews or contact information for former clients willing to provide a testimonial.
+A legitimate commercial loan broker should be able to provide reviews or contact information for former clients willing to provide a testimonial.

 - No contact information online

 Legitimate small business loan brokers will provide multiple avenues for clients to contact them.
 If it seems impossible to reach your commercial loan broker, they may have promised something too good to be true.